jnyfah/jnyfah.github.io/_posts/cmake.md

 ---
-title: 'Build systems -CMake'
+title: 'Build systems - CMake'
-excerpt: 'Another thing is CMake allows you to determine the platform you're working on and adjust your actions accordingly.
-This is accomplished by looking at CMAKE SYSTEM NAME, one of CMake's many internal variables'
+excerpt: 'CMake does not build the project, it generates the files needed by your build tool(make, ninja etc).
+This means CMake is a build script generator and acts as a generator for other build systems'
 coverImage: '/assets/blog/cmake.png'
 date: '2022-04-10T11:37:01.491Z'
 author: